hustcer/setup-nu/README.md

 ```

 > **Warning**
-> Use `Nushell` nightly version with caution: The nu binary may change every other day and this may break your workflow.
+> Use the `Nushell` nightly version with caution: The `nu` binary is subject to frequent changes,
-> Only the latest nightly version will be downloaded and setup, and the version must be `nightly`.
+> which may disrupt your workflow.
+Only the latest nightly version will be downloaded and set up,
+> and the version requirement is `nightly`.

 #### Others